Timeline

 The expert group completed their draft report, which was opened for consultation through an external expert review and public consultation.

-In February 2020 the final report was finalised and published.
+In February 2020, the final report was published.